sergiocf-cit/gist-app/README.md

 - Android Paging is used for infinite scrolling, loading state and error handler.

-- JsonDeserializer is used for parse the files field because it dynamic in Gist Api so it has a extra dev effort to deserialize this field.
+- JsonDeserializer is used for parse the files field because it is dynamic in Gist Api so it has a extra effort to deserialize this field.

 - Room is used for persistence.